 “Dad, churches and all the social stuff that go with them just aren’t for me.
 When I’m in a small, crowded building I don’t feel close to God.
 But when I’m outdoors in nature, I feel close to all of creation, and I feel I’m a part of a much bigger thing.
 It’s glorious and inspiring and rejuvenating, and I always come back feeling my spirit is restored.
 I’m sure that you don’t think that God can only be found inside a church, right?
 Churches and congregations are great for those who benefit from them, but they are things of man, and I’m sure that you agree that no things of man can pretend to contain God.
 Dad, I love you and I know you want the best for me.
 I assure you that I’m taking good care of my body, my mind and my spirit, and going outdoors into nature is doing all of that.”

-“Look Dad, I’m an adult now, and you need to accept that.
+If that sounds too pantheist for him, you can assure him that you always take your Bible along with you.
+Just keep it in your car or knapsack.
+But if he still insists on you going to a church, then I think you’re going to have to take a stand, and gently but firmly say something like,“Look Dad, I’m an adult now, and you need to accept that.
 I have to make my own decisions and find my own way.
 You’ve done a wonderful job guiding me and helping me, and I’m very grateful.
 And now you have to let me walk my path for myself, being the good, responsible adult that you raised me to be.
 Please don’t keep insisting on having this exactly the way you want.
 That would be prideful, and I’m sure you don’t want to be doing that.
 If you believe that God is in charge, and that God provides everything we need to find and be with him, then you know that no place and no person in the world is out of his reach.
 This is the way that is right for me at this time in my life, and this is the way I’m going to do it.”

 And then Mary, I suggest that you actually go frequently outdoors into nature, if you don’t already.
 It really is good for your body, mind and emotions, if you substitute that for “spirit.”
 There’s a long tradition of thinkers both religious and secular seeking clarity and renewal in nature.
 Whether you can go up to the hills, out to the woods, down to the river, or just over to the park, students are seldom the worse for regular doses of sunshine, fresh air and exercise.